Foul-Weather Policy: If UR closes for winter weather, we'll meet via Zoom.

 Prisznyák, A. "Ethical AI."
 Read Part 1 (163-166), Part 3 (167-169), Table 5 (174).
 Skim the rest as needed.

 Yujie Sun, Y. et al. "AI Hallucination: Towards a Comprehensive Classification of Distorted Information in Artificial Intelligence-Generated Content."
 Humanities and Social Sciences Communications 11, Article number: 1278 (2024).
-Pay close attention to the discussion section near the end, in particular.
+Pay close attention to the introduction (the information about hallucination and disinformation will open many eyes!) and discussion section near the end, in particular.

-Our goal: to train an AI to answer questions ethically, using criteria your group develops for one AI.
+Our goal: we will develop rules for ethical AI, using criteria your group develops using this worksheet.
 Each group will try a different commercial AI for this purpose.
-Groups will each give a short presentation of their findings
+Groups will each give a short presentation of their findings.

 Focus: Hidden Costs